lukas-h/overview-of-firebase-for-dart/README.markdown

 ### *Why?*
 Dart is lacking an official implementation of a firebase sdk in native Dart code.

-The existing, wrappers ([flutterfire](https://github.com/FirebaseExtended/flutterfire), [firebase-dart](https://github.com/FirebaseExtended/firebase-dart)) around the official JS, iOS and Android SDKs are inside the [*FirebaseExtended*](https://github.com/FirebaseExtended) organisation on Github, which means:
+The existing, wrapper libs ([flutterfire](#firebaseextendedflutterfire-interop-library), [firebase-dart](#firebaseextendedfirebase-dart-interop-library)) around the official JS, iOS and Android SDKs are inside the [*FirebaseExtended*](https://github.com/FirebaseExtended) organisation on Github, which means:
 ["Projects that are not officially staffed by Googlers ..."](https://github.com/FirebaseExtended).

-If you want to use Firebase on *different target platforms* (Flutter, Dart for Web or VM) you have *different packages*, varying syntax or even lacking support of many Firebase features.

 Besides these packages there are also ...
 - unofficial attempts to create unified wrappers for all target platforms
 - unofficial and incomplete attempts to create a Dart native package for Firebase

+In general: If you want to use Firebase on all the *different Dart target platforms* (Flutter, Dart for Web or VM) you have *different packages*, varying syntax or even lacking support of many Firebase features.

 ### This document is supposed to give an overview of Dart packages for Firebase.